danielcbit/apcctrl/doc/manual/manual.rst

 BSD make supplied with the system.

 On the FreeBSD OS, there is no known way for a user program to get control when all the disks are synced.
-This is needed for apcupsd to be able to issue the killpower command to the UPS so that the UPS shuts off the power.
-To accomplish the same thing on FreeBSD systems, make sure you have a SmartUPS and that your UPS shutdown grace period is set sufficiently long so that you system will power down (usually 2 minutes), the use the ``--kill-on-powerfail`` option on the apcupsd command line.
+This is needed for apcctrl to be able to issue the killpower command to the UPS so that the UPS shuts off the power.
+To accomplish the same thing on FreeBSD systems, make sure you have a SmartUPS and that your UPS shutdown grace period is set sufficiently long so that you system will power down (usually 2 minutes), the use the ``--kill-on-powerfail`` option on the apcctrl command line.

 HPUX